 02 of 03

 To Season a Wok

-In "Breath of a Wok," Grace Young describes a traditional method for seasoning a wok using Chinese chives to help take away the metallic smell, and as an alternative to the oil method manufacturers frequently recommend.
-However, if you can't make a trip to a Chinese/Asian market to purchase garlic chives, another method is to replace the chives with scallions.
+In "Breath of a Wok," Grace Young describes a traditional method for seasoning a wok using Chinese chives to help take away the metallic smell and as an alternative to the oil method manufacturers frequently recommend.
+If you can't make a trip to a Chinese/Asian market to purchase garlic chives, another method is to replace the chives with scallions.

 There are several websites showing how to do this.
 Here, Seattle Food Times writer Nancy Leeson provides her own recipe.

 As a Garnish

 A simple garnish consisting of slivers of curled green onion, green onion brushes are a quick and easy way to lend color to a dish.